Running Record Observations in Early Childhood Education

 Recording behavior in sequential order is the only way you can create an accurate picture of what happens during your session.
 Most of our actions are due to cause and effect: “The child stutters while trying to read a new word.
 The child then pushes the paper off the desk, and it falls to the floor.”
 When your observation is complete and you are ready to make your conclusions, you can easily infer that a child became frustrated during the observation.
 That is because you have a sequence of events that lead to the child’s frustration.

 Now, imagine writing that the child pushes the paper off the desk before noting that they stutter over a new word.
-Just this slight change to the sequential order changes the conclusions you might make about their behavior.
+Just this slight change to the sequential order alters the conclusions you might make about their behavior.

 Intervene as little as possible

 During running record observations, one child is the star of the show.
-Keep the focus on them and intervene as little as possible.
+Keep the focus on them, and intervene as little as possible.
 Other children might be the supporting characters; however, you can consider yourself the narrator of the event.

 Leave room for notes